德州儀器 (TXN) 2023 Q2 法說會逐字稿

 Rafael R. Lizardi - CFO and Senior VP of Finance & Operations

-• One more comment on inventory, just for those who maybe have not listened to us very often, but you know there's -- our inventory has very low obsolescence.
-The bulk of it is for catalog parts that -- the inventory itself last year is, in fact, up to 10 years on the shelf, but the product life cycles are very long with our customers, and we have, in many cases, tens or dozens of customers that buy the product.
+• One more comment on inventory just for those who maybe have not listened to us very often, but you know there's -- our inventory has very low obsolescence.
+The bulk of it is for catalog parts that -- the inventory itself lasts years, in fact, up to 10 years on the shelf, but the product life cycles are very long with our customers, and we have, in many cases, tens or dozens of customers that buy the product.
 So the risk of obsolescence is very low in the dollar.

 • Dave Pahl - Head of IR & VP